Last updated: August 29, 2017

 Community, Scale, and Regional Governance argues that jurisdictional design is shaped by functional and communal pressures.
-Functional pressures arise from the character of the public goods provided by government: their scale economies, externalities, and informational asymmetries.
+Functional pressures arise from the character of the public goods provided by government: scale economies, externalities, informational asymmetries.
 However, to explain demands for self-rule one needs to understand how people think and act in relation to the communities they conceive themselves belonging.
 Scale and community explain basic features of governance, including the growth of multiple tiers; how jurisdictions are designed; why governance within the state has become differentiated; and the extent to which regions exert authority.

 The RAI data*

 Data for the Regional Authority Index (RAI) are in two datasets: one with annual scores for 231 regional governments/tiers in 65 countries for 1950-2010, and one with annual scores for 81 countries for 1950-2010.

 Country data (regional scores aggregated to the country)